seyon123/printer.js/README.md

   </body>
 </html>
 ```
-Be sure to create a main.js file and keep printer.js in the same directory as the HTML document.
+Be sure to create a main.js file and download the printer.js file in the same directory as the HTML document.

-Sample JavaScript file (main.js or otherwise):
+Sample JavaScript file (contents of main.js or otherwise):
 ```
 setup() {}